dphillip11/Hashed_Vector_CPP/README.md

 ## Summary

--Allows for an underlying vector of data with an ID lookup feature.
+*Allows for an underlying vector of data with an ID lookup feature.

--This overcomes pointer invalidation and allows deletion from a vector while maintaining lookups.
+*This overcomes pointer invalidation and allows deletion from a vector while maintaining lookups.

--ID's remain constant.
+*ID's remain constant.

--Indexing a Hashed_Vector is an ID lookup, it will return an error for invalid or deleted ID's.
+*Indexing a Hashed_Vector is an ID lookup, it will return an error for invalid or deleted ID's.

--Use try_get(ID) to check for existing entry.
+*Use try_get(ID) to check for existing entry.

--You can still access the underlying vector but manipulating it directly should be avoided.
+*You can still access the underlying vector but manipulating it directly should be avoided.